School’s Out For

 Program Eligibility

-All Kansas students (including public, private, and homeschooled students) Pre-K through 12th grade are included in the program.
+All Kansas resident students (including public, private, and homeschooled students), Pre-K through 12th grade, are included in the program.

 This program is for Kansas residents only.
 If you live out-of-state, you do not qualify to receive free tickets through the Sunflower Summer program.